atomisthq/docs/docs/user/slack.md

 Atomist has a powerful Slack integration to help your team access the power of ChatOps.

+If you already have the Atomist bot in your Slack, skip to [Issuing commands](#issuing-commands).

 ## Enroll Slack bot

 Click the "Add to Slack" button below to invite the Atomist bot into